 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ghrelin has several key functions.
+Ghrelin has several other key functions.
 The hormone:

 Advertisement